U.S. Army Corps of Engineers civil works controversies: Investigations of the levee failures

 In October 2005, Lt.
-Gen. Carl Strock, Chief of Engineers and the Commander of the Corps of Engineers, established the Interagency Performance Evaluation Task Force (IPET) to "provide credible and objective scientific and engineering answers to fundamental questions about the performance of the hurricane protection and flood damage reduction system in the New Orleans metropolitan area.
-IPET membership consisted of multiple employees of the U.S. Army Corps of Engineers, past and present, as well as individuals from academia, other states, water experts, and other Federal agencies.
+Gen. Carl Strock, Chief of Engineers and the Commander of the Corps of Engineers, established the Inter-agency Performance Evaluation Task Force (IPET) to "provide credible and objective scientific and engineering answers to fundamental questions about the performance of the hurricane protection and flood damage reduction system in the New Orleans metropolitan area".
+IPET membership consisted of multiple employees of the U.S. Army Corps of Engineers, past and present, as well as individuals from academia, other states, water experts, and a few other federal agencies.

-The same month, Washington Post article reported that "local officials often resisted proposals to protect their communities from storms because they did not want to pay their share of federal projects.
-However, this claim was refuted in an August 2015 report published in Water Policy, the official journal of World Water Council.
-The authors concluded, "we have not uncovered any information that would suggest that the members of the OLB who served on the Engineering Committee or the OLD staff engineers behaved irresponsibly or in a manner that did not place the interests of the city residents at the forefront...."
+The same month, a Washington Post article reported that "local officials often resisted proposals to protect their communities from storms because they did not want to pay their share of federal projects".
+However, this claim was refuted in an August 2015 report published in Water Policy, the official journal of the World Water Council.
+The authors concluded, "We have not uncovered any information that would suggest that the members of the OLB who served on the Engineering Committee or the OLD staff engineers behaved irresponsibly or in a manner that did not place the interests of the city residents at the forefront..."

 In June 2006, General Strock accepted responsibility on behalf of the Corps for the failure of the flood protection, calling it "a system in name only."
-Faulty design specifications and incomplete or substandard construction of levee segments contributed to the failure of flood protection.
+Faulty design specifications and incomplete or substandard construction of levee segments were contributing factors in the failure of flood protection.

 In April 2007, the American Society of Civil Engineers (ASCE) began referring to the flooding as the worst engineering catastrophe in US history.
 On 1 June 2007, the American Society of Civil Engineers issued its External Peer Review (ERP) report, the peer review of the Corps-sponsored IPET and also an accompanying press release.
 However, the press release was criticized because it contained information that was not present in the report, included information that conflicted with the report, and minimized the Army Corps' involvement in the catastrophe.
-The press release stated, "Even without breaching, Hurricane Katrina’s rainfall and surge overtopping would have caused extensive and severe flooding—and the worst loss of life and property loss ever experienced in New Orleans".
-Meanwhile, the ERP report stated that had levees and pump stations not failed, "far less property loss would have occurred and nearly two-thirds of deaths could have been avoided".
+The press release stated, "Even without breaching, Hurricane Katrina’s rainfall and surge over topping would have caused extensive and severe flooding—and the worst loss of life and property loss ever experienced in New Orleans".
+Meanwhile, the ERP report stated that had levees and pump stations not failed, "far less property loss would have occurred, and nearly two-thirds of deaths could have been avoided".